Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps

 The goal of this subsection is to prove the following result.

 \begin{theorem} Let $f: N \times N \to M$ be a full non-degenerate bilinear map between finitely generated $\Lambda$-modules.
-Then both $Z(\Sym(f))$ and the largest ring of scalars $R(f)$ of $f$ are module-finite $\L$-algebras, and they are e-interpretable as $\L$-algebras in $F=(N,M;f, \La)$.
+Then both $Z(\Sym(f))$ (see Definition \ref{d: sym_and_Zsym}) and the largest ring of scalars $R(f)$ of $f$ are finitely generated as $\L$-modules, and they are e-interpretable as $\L$-algebras in $F=(N,M;f, \La)$.
 Moreover, \begin{enumerate}